 No food is as closely associated with autumn in the United States as the pumpkin.
 This is the time of year when we get the opportunity to eat pumpkin-flavored everything.
 There’s the now practically mandatory fall drink… the pumpkin spice latte.
 There’s also pumpkin bread, pumpkin muffins, pumpkin cookies, pumpkin soup, pumpkin cake, pumpkin pasta, and more.
 But, the most famous of the pumpkin foods by far is also the oldest and most traditional… the pumpkin pie.

 The pumpkin is native to Central America, where it was first farmed by humans for hundreds of years.
 The ancient Americans loved it, and apparently with good reason.
 It is so delicious that the first European explorers to the region brought pumpkins back to Europe with them on the very earliest expeditions.
 The first mention of a pumpkin in European writing appears in 1536, and Europeans embraced the pumpkin as if it had always been their own.
 They began to be a common and regularly grown crop in England and France in the mid-1500s and were called pumpions (England) and pompons (France).
 The name was derived in both languages from the French word for the round part of a tassel.
-When they were eventually exported back to the Americas with the English colonists who went to New England in the early 1600s, the name change to pumpkin in a few generations, to fit the new American vernacular.
+When they were eventually exported back to the Americas with the English colonists who went to New England in the early 1600s, the name changed to pumpkin in a few generations to fit the new American vernacular.

 While they were still in Europe, before being brought back to America, the English became the first nation that was recorded as using pumpkins in pies.
 England had a highly developed and specialized pie-making industry that had been going on for centuries, even in the 1500s.
 Medieval pies were pastries that were stuffed with both sweet and savory fillings.
 When pumpkins became popular in England, they were quickly included as pie fillings.